Portage Center for the Arts was established in 1986, an outgrowth of Portage Area Community Theatre, and we celebrated our grand opening in 1987.

 Phase II construction was completed in February 2020, and includes improved ADA accessibility on the Adams Street side of the building, along with an ADA restroom, enlarged foyer, and new flooring in the theatre and gallery.

-We are still raising funds to finalize Phase II, and to put Phase III in motion, which will involve a new backstage wing for enhanced stage access and improved storage, as well as a remodeled sound and light booth.
+We are accepting funds to help put Phase III in motion, which will involve a new backstage wing for enhanced stage access and improved storage, as well as a remodeled sound and light booth.

 Donate online today, or mail in your gift to PCA at PO Box 866 in Portage, WI 53901.